Zeekr: History

 Zeekr was founded in March 2021 as a premium electric mobility brand for battery-powered vehicles by the Geely Group to compete against Nio and Tesla, among others.
 Its first model, the Zeekr 001 was officially launched in April 2021.
 The Zeekr models are to be based on the SEA platform presented in autumn 2020.
 Zeekr started delivering the 001 model in October 2021, a vehicle originally planned to be launched by sister brand Lynk & Co.
 In 2022, Zeekr delivered 71,941 Zeekr 001 to customers across more than 330 cities in China.
 Its subsidiary Zeekr Power covers more than 110 cities with over 660 stations.

 Zeekr developed Waymo's autonomous robotaxi.
 In December 2021, Geely announced that Zeekr would be collaborating with Waymo to develop and provide all-electric, autonomous ride-hailing vehicle for the Waymo One autonomous mobility service in the United States.
 The vehicle integrated with Waymo's technology was unveiled in Los Angeles in November 2022.

-In January 2022, a cooperation between Zeekr and Mobileye was announced to expand their strategic technology partnership with a goal to deliver the world's first consumer autonomous vehicles with L4 capabilities by 2024.
+In January 2022, a cooperation between Zeekr and Mobileye was announced to expand their strategic technology partnership with a goal to deliver the world's first consumer autonomous vehicles with L4 abilities by 2024.

 In August 2022, Zeekr announced their cooperation with CATL, making them the first brand to use CATL's Qilin long range batteries for global mass production.
 The Zeekr 001 will be the first model to use the new batteries, enabling them to have a pure electric range exceeding 1000 km.